+I am undertaking my doctoral research at University College London, Department of Information Studies.
 I completed my joint honours B.A. in History and French, and my M.Phil. in Public History and Cultural Heritage at Trinity College Dublin.
 My M.Phil. dissertation focused on the politics of memory and commemoration of the 1916 Easter Rising in Ireland and digitally mapping the historical civilian deaths of the conflict.
-Following graduation, I worked in research and production for Century Ireland, an award-winning history website funded by the Department of Arts, Heritage and the Gaeltacht in association with national broadcaster RTÉ and Boston College Ireland under the auspices of the official Decade of Centenaries programme.
+Following this, I worked in research and production for Century Ireland, an award-winning history website funded by the Department of Arts, Heritage and the Gaeltacht in association with the national broadcaster RTÉ and Boston College Ireland.

 Useful references about my research topic: